Frede (cabaret manager): Debut at Monocle and meeting with Marlene Dietrich

-Suzanne Jeanne Baulé was born in Paris on 8 November 1914, to a plumassier and an insurance agent, who called her Jeannette.
+Suzanne Jeanne Baulé was born in Paris on 8 November 1914 to a plumassier and an insurance agent who called her Jeannette.
 They lived at 19 Rue Labat, in the Clignancourt Quarter in the 18th arrondissement of Paris.
 Baulé studied at the École Duperré before starting to work by painting sets at the Folies Bergère.
 She became a trainer at Le Monocle, a women's nightclub located on Boulevard Edgar-Quinet in Paris.
-At this time that she adopted the pseudonym of Frede, as well as male clothing, both of which she would keep throughout her life.
+At this time, she adopted the pseudonym of Frede, as well as male clothing, both of which she would keep throughout her life.
 One evening in December 1935, at Le Monocle, she met Anaïs Nin.
-In her diary, Nin describes Frede's "bright" blue eyes, "round face", "little nose" and "soft features".
+In her diary, Nin describes Frede's "bright" blue eyes, "round face", "little nose", and "soft features".

 It was also at Le Monocle that she met Marlene Dietrich in 1936, with whom she had a romantic affair until the war.
 Correspondence in the Marlene Dietrich archives in Berlin indicates that the two women remained friends until the 1970s.

 With the support of Dietrich, Frede left Le Monocle and opened her own female cabaret in December 1938.
 Located at 58 Rue Notre-Dame-de-Lorette, near Quartier Pigalle, it was named La Silhouette, after a famous women's cabaret in Berlin which Dietrich was fond of.

 World War II

-Shortly after the outbreak of World War II in September 1939, Frede left Paris and La Silhouette, and went on an exodus to Biarritz.
+Shortly after the outbreak of World War II in September 1939, Frede left Paris and La Silhouette and went on an exodus to Biarritz.
 In December 1939, with her partner Germaine Dupuy, she opened a night establishment, Le Touch-Wood, on Boulevard de la Grande-Plage [Big Beach Boulevard].

 She remained in Biarritz until 1943, when she temporarily returned to Paris.
 She then worked for a while at the Triolet, Rue Galilée, at the top of Champs-Élysées, then temporarily reverted to her Suzanne Baulé name and hid until the end of the war with her younger brother Pierre in Voisines, Yonne.